 .
 Watching other people make money, even if their methods are haphazard and their reasoning suspect, is difficult.
 You are being tested as an investor, and there are three paths that you can take.

 - Keep the faith that your estimate of value is correct, that the market is wrong and that the market will correct its mistakes within your time horizon.
 That may be what every value investing bible suggests, but your righteousness comes with no guarantees of profits.

 - Abandon your belief in value and play the pricing game openly, either because your faith was never strong in the first place or because you are being judged (by your bosses, clients and peers) on your success as a trader, not an investor.

 - Preserve the value illusion and look for "intrinsic" ways to justify the price, using one of at least three methods.
 The first is to tweak your value metrics, until you get the answer you want.
-Thus, if the stock looks expensive, based on PE ratios, my post on the pricing of social media companies, you will eventually find a metric that will make your stock look cheap.
-The second is to claim to do a discounted cash flow valuation, paying no heed to internal consistency or valuation first principles, making more in name than in spirit.
-The third is to use buzzwords, with sufficient power to explain away the difference between the price and the value. / and if it still looks expensive, you move on to revenue multiples.
-As I argued in
+Thus, if the stock looks expensive, based on PE ratios, you try EV/EBITDA multiples and if it still looks expensive, you move on to revenue multiples.
+As I argued in my post on the pricing of social media companies, you will eventually find a metric that will make your stock look cheap.
+The second is to claim to do a discounted cash flow valuation, paying no heed to internal consistency or valuation first principles, making it a DCF more in name than in spirit.
+The third is to use buzzwords, with sufficient power to explain away the difference between the price and the value.

 4. Growth potential

 : There is a large potential market for the firm's goods and services, which will allow the company to to scale up revenues and profits over time, without running into market capacity constraints.
 This argument has resonance when valuing small companies that operate in large markets, since high growth can be accommodated with ease.
 In my valuation of Tesla in September 2013

 , it was the magnitude of the automobile market that allowed me to make generous assumptions about revenue growth in the future.